-Georgetown Rowing Places Three Boats in Top 10 at Head of the Occoquan
+Georgetown Rowing placed three boats in the top ten at the Head of the Occoquan.

 Nov.
 3, 2008